python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_4a_lists.md

 # 11
 # You can change an item in the list using the following approach.
 # How could you verify that the list was changed?
+(Hint: use print.)
 letters = ["a", "b", "c", "d", "e"] letters[0] = "ROCKET"